Adalimumab

 This medicine may not be right for you if you have previously had cancer.
 You must tell your doctor if you have a bump or open sore that is not healing.

 • Common.
-Between 1 in every 10 people and 1 in every 100 people may be affected by skin cancer
+Between 1 in every 10 people and 1 in every 100 people who take adalimumab may be affected by skin cancer.
+This does not include melanoma, see the 'uncommon' list below.

 • Uncommon.
-Between 1 in every 100 people and 1 in every 1,000 people may be affected by:
+Between 1 in every 100 people and 1 in every 1,000 people who take adalimumab may be affected by:

-• Melenoma.
+• Melanoma.
 This is a type of skin cancer

 • Lymphoma.
 This is a type of cancer of the lymphoid system.
 This helps protect your body from infections and diseases

 • Rare.
-Between 1 in every 1,000 people and 1 in every 10,000 people may be affected by Leukaemia.
+Between 1 in every 1,000 people and 1 in every 10,000 people who take adalimumab may be affected by Leukaemia.
 This is a type of blood cancer

 • Not known: A rare and serious cancer called hepatosplenic T-cell lymphoma, also known as HSTCL.
 HSTCL has been found in some people taking anti-TNF medicines in combination with azathioprine or 6-mercaptopurine.
 Most cases have been in males with Crohn's under the age of 35.
 The risk has not been measured, but it is a rare cancer, and rarer still in people taking these medicines.